-The one work obligation I still have every week is with NBC-TV, where, since 1994, I report on personal technology.
-I’m known there as
+The one other obligation I still have every week is with NBC-TV, where, since 1994, I have been reporting on personal technology.
+I'm known there as

 “PC Mike” and my reports are sent weekly to the NBC Newschannel service which distributes my “PC Mike” report to all 215 stations each week.

-That’s all possible because of a 4g mobile connection from Verizon Wireless.
-I use that connection to report, write and file my Roadtreking stories, post my videos and photos, update this blog and even send my edited “PC Mike” story to NBC each week, all from my motorhome as I travel North America discovering all the interesting people and places I didn’t have time to meet when I was a news reporter working for newspapers or TV stations.
-But technology, like the motorhome, is a big part of my life and being able to try out new tech toys and stay connected while on the road makes every day an adventure.
+So, about half the year, we travel North America discovering the interesting people and places I didn't have time to meet when I was a news reporter working for newspapers or TV stations.
+Technology, like the motorhome, is a big part of my life and being able to try out new tech toys and stay connected while on the road makes every day an adventure.
 You can read about my tech gear here.

 We began this blog in March 2012.
-Our first year we covered 11,000 miles.
+Since then, we have traveled over 180,000 miles.
 Typically, we mark out a route, identify a few spots we want to be sure to visit and then take off, stopping when we want or find something that interests us.
 An old editor of mine once told me that “every person has a story to tell.”
 My journalism career has shown me that to be very true.
-It’s the same with most places.
+It's the same with most places.
 Places have stories, too.
 So we like to wander, chat up the people we meet, and start taking photos and videos.
 Usually, we return with more stories than we can do.

-We try to travel year round.
-This past winter, we drove the eTrek in Michigan’s Upper Peninsula, where we found a winter winter wonderland that most people never see.
-There was 28 inches of snow on the level ground and onc night, deep in the wilderness, it got down to four degrees below zero.
-It was an awesome experience.
-We slept snug and warm inside our eTrek and realized winter is no excuse to put the RV in storage.
-In the first six months of 2013, we racked up more than 16,000 miles of travel.
+We travel year round, even to cold, snowy places in the winter.
+We have driven the motorhome to Michigan's Upper Peninsula and the North Lake Superior shore of Minnesota in the month of January, where we found a winter wonderland that most people never see.
+There was 28 inches of snow on the level ground and one night, deep in the wilderness, it got down to -21 degrees F. It was an awesome experience.
+We slept snug and warm inside our Roadtrek and realized winter is no excuse to put the RV in storage.

 Some people have looked at our schedule and the amount of material we produce and laugh.
 “I thought you retired,” they'll say.